apache/allura/Allura/docs/guides/scm.rst

 Allura package, which consists of the classes in the following
 packages:

-* `allura.lib.respository` for the base application and implementation classes
+* `allura.lib.repository` for the base application and implementation classes
-* `allura.controllers.respository` for the base controllers
+* `allura.controllers.repository` for the base controllers
-* `allura.model.respository` for the repo metadata models
+* `allura.model.repository` for the repo metadata models
 * `allura.model.repo_refresh` for the repo metadata refresh logic